Here’s how to turn a perfectly good source of protein into junk food: Process it.

 In addition, nuggets also contain added fillers and preservatives, such as sodium acid pyrophosphate (a leavening agent used in breading) and other multisyllabic, mystery ingredients.

 “Food science has allowed modification of a superb source of lean protein into a variety of processed poultry products marketed as inexpensive convenience foods that are high in salt, sugar and fat,” the researchers state.

 Know what you’re getting

-Realistically, people will eat fast food meals for convenience on occasion.
-But try not to make mystery meat a staple of your diet.
+Realistically, people will eat fast food meals for convenience on occasion, but try not to make this mystery meat a staple of your diet.